 Probationary Contracts.
-Nurses and full-time professional employees new to the district and employed in positions requiring SBEC certification must receive probationary contract during their first year of employment.
+Nurses and full-time professional employees new to the district and employed in positions requiring SBEC certification must receive probationary contracts during their first year of employment.
 Former employees who are hired after a two-year lapse in district employment or employees who move to a position requiring a new class certification may also be employed by probationary contract.
 Probationary contracts are one-year contracts.
-The probationary period for those who have been employed as a teacher, coach, nurse, librarian, counselor, or position related to these job classifications, whether or not they have been employed in public education for at least five of the eight years preceding employment with the district will follow the provisions outlined in the Local Innovation Plan.
+The probationary period for those who have been employed as a teacher, coach, nurse, librarian, counselor, or position related to these job classifications will follow the provisions outlined in the Local Innovation Plan.
 For those with less experience, the probationary period will be three school years (i.e., three one-year contracts) with an optional fourth school year if the board determines it is doubtful whether a term contract should be given.